What is the Minimum Balance in the SBI Savings Account?

 SBI savings bank account 3.00% p.a.
 2.70% p.a.

-SBI savings account for minor 3.00% p.a.
+SBI savings account for a minor 3.00% p.a.
 2.70% p.a.

-Minimum Balance in SBI savings account
+Minimum Balance in SBI Savings Account

 Types of SBI Saving Account Monthly Minimum Balance